Skip links

 There are different types of hosting companies and plans for every kind of website.
 Hosting companies offer plans for shared hosting, VPS, and dedicated servers.
 Based on your website traffic and size these plans will fit you.

 We are not writing or listing different hosting companies in this blog.
-But we will actually teach you how to host your WordPress website for free.
+But we will actually teach you how to host your for free.

 If you are starting a new blog or WordPress website that will be updated less often, or you are just testing WordPress, then free hosting with headless WordPress will come in handy for you.
 You can save a few bucks every month with this method to host your WordPress website for free.